By Nikolas Vogt

 It struck me how quickly Silicon Valley businesses ship their products.
 Several times, I have personally witnessed that things have been launched although they were not 100% there.
 At first, this seems counterintuitive and it confused a European like me who culturally seems to care a bit more about quality and excellence.
 It makes more sense once you have learned about the three dominant characteristics of most technology and internet products:

 If you want to learn such Growth Hacking strategies, sign-up for Growth Academy.
 We teach the growth frameworks of leading experts and provide step-by-step guidance on how to amplify the growth of your product and business model.
-Join our highly satisfied alumni network - we received a superb Net Promoter Score¹² of 50 in 2019 and 48 in 2020 (50+ = excellent) - and uplevel your career.
+Join our highly satisfied alum network - we received an excellent Net Promoter Score¹² between 71 and 68 in 2020 and 2021 (70+ = excellent) - and uplevel your career.